wdpypere/docs-test-comps/docs/components/accounts.md

 authentication depends on the LDAP configuration, which is handled by `ncm-authconfig`.

-Shadowing of passwords is also controlled by [ncm-authconfig](../components/authconfig.md).
+Shadowing of passwords is also controlled by `ncm-authconfig`.

 ### FUNCTIONS